jfrog/jfrog-vscode-extension/README.md

 It allows developers to view panels displaying vulnerability information about the components and their dependencies directly in their VS Code IDE.
 With this information, a developer can make an informed decision on whether to use a component or not before it gets entrenched into the organization’s product.

-New to JFrog Xray?
+Don't have JFrog Xray?
 [Start for free](https://jfrog.com/xray/start-free).

 ### Supported Features
 | Features                                                | [Go](#go-projects) | [Maven](#maven-projects) | [npm](#npm-projects) | [Pypi](#pypi-projects) | [.NET](#net-projects) |